 One of the flavors of Ubuntu, Lubuntu, even supports old computers that have been buried (Just kidding!).
 It utilizes either LXDE/ LXQT desktop environment.

-It might not be the best Linux for old laptop.
-Software and repositories are the same as Ubuntu, but I’d recommend you not to use any application that consumes many system resources.
+It might not be the best Linux for an old laptop.
+Software and repositories are the same as Ubuntu, but I recommend not using any application that consumes many system resources.

 Supports 32 bits system: Yes (older versions)